 Male vs Female

 American Chow Bulldogs are powerful, regal, and dignified dogs that are as aloof as they are friendly.
-With one parent breed being notoriously stubborn and the other notoriously affectionate, you never quite know what you’ll get in an American Chow puppy.
-One thing you can be sure of, though, is a loyal and protective companion that makes an excellent guard dog, working dog, and family pet.
+With one parent being notoriously stubborn and the other notoriously affectionate, you never quite know what you’ll get in an American Chow puppy.
+One thing you can be sure of is a loyal and protective companion that makes an excellent guard dog, working dog, and family pet.

-They are generally great with kids and do not require a great deal of exercise or attention.
+They are generally great with kids and do not require much exercise or attention.
 If you can put up with a small amount of stubbornness and a large amount of drool, this dignified hybrid may be the ideal choice for you!